Terms and Conditions Hashes

 return base64.b64encode(digest).decode("ascii")

-terms = hash_legal_document("https://getunblock.com/epmap-terms-of-service")
+terms = hash_legal_document("https://s3.eu-west-2.amazonaws.com/legal.getunblock.com/EPMAP+T%26Cs+Jan+30+2025.pdf")

-tos = hash_legal_document("https://getunblock.com/terms-of-service")
+tos = hash_legal_document("https://s3.eu-west-2.amazonaws.com/legal.getunblock.com/Complycrypto_Terms_Conditions.pdf")

-privacy = hash_legal_document("https://www.getunblock.com/ub-privacy-and-policy")Shell
+privacy = hash_legal_document("https://s3.eu-west-2.amazonaws.com/legal.getunblock.com/complycrypto_privacy_policy.pdf")Shell

 hash_legal_document() {